Infants' Dermatitis Quality of Life Index

 This zip file contains the questionnaires in different languages, along with the translation certificates.
 Find out more about our translation and linguistic validation process, and what to do if you'd like to create a new translation.

 The Infants' Dermatitis Quality of Life Index (IDQOL) - different language versions

 23 October 2018

-Download the questionnaire in several different languages: Arabic, Bahasa, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hindi, Hungarian, Italian, Norwegian, Persian, Polish, Portuguese, Romanian, Serbian, Spanish, Swedish, Thai, Turkish, Ukranian and Yoruba.
+Download the questionnaire in several different languages: Arabic, Bahasa, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hindi, Hungarian, Italian, Malay, Norwegian, Persian, Polish, Portuguese, Romanian, Serbian, Spanish, Swedish, Thai, Turkish, Ukrainian and Yoruba.

 How to score it

 The Infants' Dermatitis Quality of Life Index is calculated by summing the score of each question, resulting in a maximum of 30 and a minimum of 0.
 The higher the score, the more quality of life is impaired.